MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/app-governance-manage-app-protection-governance.md

 To see the app governance dashboard, go to [https://compliance.microsoft.com/appgovernance](https://compliance.microsoft.com/appgovernance).
 Note that your sign-in account must have one of the [administrator roles](app-governance-get-started.md#administrator-roles) to view any app governance data.

-## App governance integration with Azure Active Directory and Microsoft Cloud App Security
+## App governance integration with Azure AD and Microsoft Cloud App Security

 App governance, Azure AD, and Microsoft Cloud App Security collect and provide different data sets:

+- App governance provides detailed information about an app’s activity at the API level.
 - Azure AD provides foundational app metadata and detailed information on sign-ins to apps.
-- App governance provides detailed information about an app’s activity at the API level.
 - Microsoft Cloud App Security provides app risk information.

 By sharing information across app governance, Azure AD, and Microsoft Cloud App Security, you can display aggregate information in one portal and easily link to another portal for more information.
 Here are some examples: